RecursiveG/UniSkinServer/doc/UniSkinAPI_en.md

     /{PlayerName}.json

 The `{PlayerName}` here is not case-sensitive
+If non-ASCII character is needed.
+They should be encoded as UTF-8 and use [Precent-Encoding](https://en.wikipedia.org/wiki/Percent-encoding) notation. e.g. `%E5%B0%8F%E6%98%8E.json`

 Response:

 - 200: Return the UserProfile json
+- 400: If the encoding is not acceptable
 - 404: PlayerName not registered

 ## UserProfile: